 Want to sell Showit templates but don’t where to start?

 Don’t worry you’re in the right place.
-Creating Showit templates to sell is a great way to make passive-style income and serve more people at the same time.
+Selling Showit templates is a great way to make passive-style income as a website designer and serve more ideal clients at the same time.

 In this blog post, I’m gonna break down step-by-step how to create Showit templates to sell on your website so that you can scale your website design business and make more impact.

-All you need is some web design skills, a Showit subscription and a laptop to get started.
+All you need is some website design skills, a Showit subscription and a laptop to get started.

 Click here or use the code “madewithboldness” to get your first month free in addition to the free trial

-If you’ve never used Showit before check out his blog about how to become a Showit designer before you read this one.
-Because this blog that you’re reading now is written for someone who already knows how to use Showit.
+If you’ve never used Showit before check out this blog about how to become a Showit designer before you read this one.
+Because this blog that you’re reading now is written for designers who already know how to use Showit to build websites.

 How to Become a Showit Designer